 The reduction of governance to the mere aggrandizement of power renders all its forms equally corrupt.
 Democracy has typically been thought rather to have two central components: self governance and some ethical notion about how citizens should behave toward one another.
 Almost all social contract theory (the type of theory upon which the American founding was based) attempts to justify limits on self governance (i.e. state institutions such as the law) through an appeal either to some allegedly experiential reality, notoriously in Hobbes as fear, or some moral reason for agreement on self limitation, famously in Kant as dignity.
 For Kant especially, the only reason we would agree to any form of government is the promise that such a social formation allows each one of us to exist as an equal citizen and as a free subject.
 This articulation of freedom is self-limiting in that my freedom as a subject to pursue my own desires can only be limited by other subjects who have a claim on me because they are also equal citizens.
 Thus for example, the extraordinary contemporary notion of "property" as conveying uncontrollable rights against the moral community rather than an opportunity to enter it on equal terms, is completely incompatible with equal citizenship among subjects possessing equal dignity.
 Self-limitation, in other words, and the acceptance of limits on self government is for Kant only justified by the achievement of a moral community rooted in both freedom and mutual respect.
 What other justification can there be?

 Thus the question of what having freedom and respect demands of government is a question that must always be posed by democratic theorists.
 In the past century it was John Rawls who most forcefully argued that political equality and freedom would demand the promotion of an egalitarian community, limited only by those inequalities that would make the worst in society better off.
 Other theorists each in their own ways have argued that equality and freedom are the basis of an acceptably moral community in which some meaningful notion of justice is both the goal andat least partiallythe practice.
-Our contemporary practice, however, is a far cry from this kind of understanding of the requirements and limitations of self government, an understanding that is rooted in a notion of moral and ethical standards for a just political community.
+Our contemporary practice, however, is a far cry from this kind of understanding of the requirements and limitations of self government, an understanding that is rooted in a notion of moral and ethical standards for a just political community (by tanguay).
 Instead, in political theory today the reigning view of the social contract, as promoted especially by rational choice theory and often justified through reference to either Thomas Hobbes or David Hume, argues that the only limitation that we as greedy, aggressive creatures would ever agree to has to be understood as an expression of our naked self interest.
 (The contemporary American battle over social security is instructive here.
 Advocates of privatization point out that many people will be too well-off on retirement to benefit more than marginally from the relatively small pension that social security will grant them: why, then, should they be expected to support a system that truly benefits only the poorly off?
 This is one of those ethical questions that, if it has to be asked, can not be answered.)

 For both Kant and Rawls, and for ourselves as well, contrarily, the promotion of an egalitarian moral community based on at least some degree of reciprocity is integral to the practice of democracy.
 Without the idea and practices of reciprocity, people come to see each other's civil activities as isolated from or even hostile to their own.
 Without a meaningful degree of equality people cannot participate in the structures of representation that ought to be inherent within a democratic system, especially as the very idea of a just and democratic community turns both on popular participation in and equal treatment by the state.
 And equal treatment by the state in turn requires that people must be able equally to affect the activities of its many institutions to ensure at least some meaningful semblance of reality of that treatment.
 Here, however, the domination of money and capital coalesces with a "winner take all" mentality rooted in electoral structures that, although not unique to the US, are more and more shunned by the rest of the democratic world, especially new constitution-makers.
 In some parliamentary democracies, even after electoral defeat opposition parties continue to be represented in the government as high up as the presidential cabinet.
 (This is the case, for example, in South Africa, where the president is required to appoint a percentage of cabinet members from the rival parties).
 In the U.S. polity, instead, so-called rational self-interest dominates thought, unless it is to be sacrificed for the sake of order, its sinister companion that is more and more interpreted as dominance over others.
 Combined with the structures of winner-take-all, this ideology leads to the justification of governance as sheer power lust: a justification incompatible with the realization of democratic self-governance.
 Since Nine Eleven moreover, there has been a profound and largely unchallenged remasculinization of public discourse in both politics and culture.
 Concomitantly, the sense of masculinity under threat produces a politics and culture of victimhood, a connection of citizenry to the nation that verges on paranoia.
 History testifies that this movement breeds an acceptance of violence as a moral norm, and an embrace of force as the ultima ratio regum, that are unalterably opposed to the ethic of fairness and civic equality upon which a stable democracy can only be based.
 This in turn points to our next, and perhaps most decisive, consideration.